Import DataApp

 Select the DataApp Type (Streamlit or ReactJS) based on the framework using which the DataApp has been developed.

 Select the Python version in which the Streamlit DataApp was developed.
-It supports only two versions of Python - 3.8 and 3.10
+It supports only two versions of Python - 3.8 and 3.10.
+However, selecting Python 3.8 version may have slower launch times and limited SDK support.

 Add metadata details in JSON format (key-value pairs).